Alexpengcheng/Deep-Kidney-Exchange/README.md

 # Deep-Kidney-Exchange
-The repository is the implementation of deep rereinforcement learning algorithm on Kidney Exchange problem based on Tensorflow.
-The implementation is based on the OpenAI Gym environment.
-Each algorithm can be modified to work on the specified Kidney Exchange model.
-The Kidney Exchange simulator based on the OpenAI Gym can be found [here](https://github.com/camoy/gym-kidney)
+The repository implements the deep RL TRPO with LSTM on Kidney Exchange based on Tensorflow.
+The Kidney Exchange simulator based on the OpenAI Gym can be found [here](https://github.com/camoy/gym-kidney).
+A simplified dynamic set packing model can be found[here](https://github.com/Pengchengpcx/Dynamic-Set-Packing).
 ## Dependencies
 * Python3
 * [OpenAI Gym](https://github.com/openai/gym)